-Applicants should send a curriculum vita and research plan, as well as arrange for three letters of reference to be sent to Prof. Elena Long (elena.long@unh.edu).
+Applicants should submit a curriculum vita and research plan at https://jobs.usnh.edu/postings/32627 and arrange for three letters of reference to be sent to Prof. Elena Long (elena.long@unh.edu).
 Inquiries may be sent to the same address.
 The UNH NPG's efforts are supported by the US Department of Energy under grant DE-FG02-88ER4041.